QSPI to eMMC Boot for Production SOM¶

 Plug the SD card into SD slot and power on.

-If doing this for the second time (e.g. if eMMC already have a Linux image), both u-boot and Linux will choose to boot to eMMC prior to try to boot to SD.
-In order to boot to SD instead of eMMC, press “enter” when u-boot prompts to stop autoboot.
-In u-boot, first wipe the eMMC, and then use commands to boot to PetaLinux image in sd:
+If doing this for the second time (that is, if eMMC already has a Linux image), both U-Boot and Linux choose to boot to eMMC prior to trying to boot to SD.
+To boot to SD instead of eMMC, press Enter when U-Boot prompts you to stop autoboot.
+In U-Boot, first wipe the eMMC, and then use commands to boot to PetaLinux image in sd:

-Example commands to wipe eMMC, it may vary depending on what was previously in eMMC:
+Example commands to wipe eMMC.
+It can vary depending on what was previously in eMMC:

 ZynqMP> mmc part #check existing partition map